 - Reduce heat and continue to simmer for 10 minutes, until mixture is thick.
 Turn off heat and allow to cool.
 Adjust seasoning as needed.

 - Preheat oven to 375 and lightly grease yoru ramekins.
-Add mixture into 4 individual ramekins, filling them about 2/3rds full.
+Add mixture into 4 individual ramekins or mini aluminum pie dishes, filling them about 2/3rds full.

 - Using one filo sheet at a time, lay it flat on a work surface and brush it with melted butter.
 Ruffle the filo like an accordion or paper fan.
 Starting at one end begin to spiral it so that it looks like a filo rose.
 Place on top of a ramekin.
 Repeat with the other 3 filo sheets.